 We know that due to entropy, as outlined in the second law of thermodynamics, the present universe has a finite life span and yet we are promised eternal life.

 Eternity, by definition, is a long time that is not in any way represented by a colossal number of years.
 It is not 10 to the power of 40 years (with the 40 being the number of noughts after the ten) and neither is it 10 to the power of 6000 years.
 In fact, it would be 10 to the power of infinity years which brings us right back to where we were before we started the calculation.
 Finite creatures are totally unable to understand that which lasts forever.

 When it was discovered that the universe was dying as an outcome of the uncompromising effect of the second law, many scientists, philosophers, and Christians became despondent at the prospect.
 Bertrand Russell wrote in his book, 'Why I am not a Christian:' "All the effort of the ages, all the devotion, all the inspiration, all the noonday brightness of human genius, are destined to extinction in the vast death of the solar system and the whole temple of man's achievement must inevitably be buried beneath the debris of a universe in ruins."

 Bertrand Russell appeared to believe the afterlife that has been promised us does not inhabit a different dimension and therefore eternity depends for its existence on the continuation of the existing physical universe.
 The universe, as we see it, was created that we might come into existence and develop.
-If it had not been so gigantic it would not had lasted a sufficiently long time (12-20 billion years) for humankind to emerge and develop to its present state.
+If it had not been so gigantic it would not have lasted a sufficiently long time (12-20 billion years) to enable humankind to emerge and develop to its present state.

 In Scripture we are told the world as it is currently formed will not last forever, unlike those who are Resurrected.